 - Take a Snow Shovel for Back Roads.
-Sometimes, you need to take a route that won’t be as well-ploughed as main highways.
-Keep a good snow shovel handy in case you have to plough your own way through tough areas.
+Sometimes, you need to take a route that won’t be as well-plowed as main highways.
+Keep a good snow shovel handy in case you have to plow your own way through tough areas.

 - Know state by state chain laws: Different states have different laws about tire chains.
 Hold on to this Land Line article for a quick guide.

 On the Road: